vikramnayyar/Restaurant-Rating-Prediction/README.md

 ```
 **Note :** Data and Model directories are empty due to Github upload size restriction.
 These directories fill up by running corresponding scripts.
 This is already explained in Technical Description section.

+## Prerequisites
+### * Download Dataset
+User is required to download the data from gdrive link https://drive.google.com/file/d/1D-0gn9kJObWDnHXy9_NwI1Us8zCfFlwt/view?usp=sharing, and store in data directory of project.
+(Due to large size of dataset gdrive as well as Kaggle do not allow data to be downloaded using python scripts.
+Besides, GitHub has storage restrictions.)

-## Installing Dependencies
+### * Installing Dependencies
 Foremost running the project, installing the dependencies is essential.
 * Ensure Python 3.8.8 or later is installed in the system.
 * All required libraries are listed in "requirements.txt".
 These are easily installed; by running the following command in project directory
 ```bash
 pip install -r requirements.txt
 ```
-## Download Dataset
-User is required to download the data from gdrive link https://drive.google.com/file/d/1D-0gn9kJObWDnHXy9_NwI1Us8zCfFlwt/view?usp=sharing, and store in data directory of project.
-(Due to large size of dataset gdrive as well as Kaggle do not allow data to be downloaded using python scripts.
-Besides, GitHub has storage restrictions.)

 ## Run Project
 As discussed in **Technical Aspect** section, "src" and “app” directory possess the main scripts.